Best central air conditioning units 2023

 What the users say

 Customers notice a reduction in energy bills when switching to American Standard.
-It is a well love brand by installers and owners with reviews like: "American Standard is the best in its class hands down".
+It is a well-loved brand by installers and owners with reviews like: "American Standard is the best in its class, hands down".
 Complaints about the units mainly focus on failed compressors or coolant leaks.

-One of the best features on these units is the Quite II System which, as the name suggests, keeps the noise of these air conditioning systems to an absolute minimum.
-So not only will most of this setup be out of sight but it will also be near unheard leaving you to enjoy comfortable temperatures without giving it much thought or, crucially, effort.
+One of the best features of these units is the Quite II System which, as the name suggests, keeps the noise of these air conditioning systems to an absolute minimum.
+So most of this setup will be out of sight and close to silent, leaving you to enjoy comfortable temperatures without giving it much thought or - crucially - effort.

-Since the warranties are so long you can be assured the units are built to high standards and are also tested to work in harsh conditions.
-That makes these a good choice for those in very hot summer areas that swing into very cold winters too.
+Since the warranties are so long, you can be assured that the units are built to high standards and tested to work in harsh conditions.
+That makes these a good choice for those in very hot summer areas that also swing into very cold winters.

 Best central air conditioning units: Heil Heating & Cooling